 Maiko Snow Resort

 A Maiko is an apprentice geisha or geiko in Kyoto Japan, and in a similar vein the Maiko Ski Resort is ideal for apprentice powder hounds learning the art of skiing or snowboarding, considering there are lots of mellow beginner and intermediate slopes.
-Maiko Snow Resort doesn’t have any particularly steep pitches (the maximum piste gradient is 32 degrees), but it can also be a bit of fun for off-piste riders.
+Maiko Snow Resort doesn’t have any particularly steep pitches (the maximum piste gradient is 32 degrees), yet it can also be a bit of fun for apprentice off-piste riders.

 The Maiko Ski Resort in the Yuzawa region is a popular spot for